estii20/perfect_pointes/TESTING_README.md

 - US10 : Handle errors 404 and 500
     - Passed:  As a site user I can continue shopping after http 404 and 500 response so that I feel I am still working within the website and can navigate easily.
-    - Result: Custom error page 404 which reflect the theme and feel of the website.
+    - Result: Custom error page 404 and 500 which reflect the theme and feel of the website.
 Continue shopping button works as expected.

 ### Sorting and Searching

 - US11 : Sort list of available pointe shoes
     - Passed:  As a site user I can sort the list of pointe shoes products so that I can easily identify the most suitable shoe categorically sorted by colour, price, brand and category.
     -   Result: Product details page has a filter by category, price, brand and colour.
+I can return to all the products in the same filter menu, by selecting "All Pointe Shoes".

 - US12 : Search for a pointe shoe by title or feature
     -  Passed:  As a site user I can search for a by title or pointe shoe so that I can find a specific pointe shoe to purchase.
     -  Result: Search function in the navbar functions to find useful results.

 ### Purchasing and Checkout